-- Antibiotic Resistance Solutions Initiative (\$400 million): This funding is needed to expand antibiotic stewardship across the continuum of care, double state and local grant awards, expand the AR Laboratory Network globally and domestically to strengthen the identification, tracking and containment of deadly pathogens, support AMR research and epicenters, and increase public and health care professional education and awareness.
-Congress's investments in the program are making a difference, but additional resources are necessary to escalate the fight against AMR. - National Healthcare Safety Network (\$100 million): Full funding is needed to modernize and automate NHSN to alleviate reporting burden and speed access to actionable data.
-Funding would bolster data collection on antibiotic use and resistance in healthcare facilities, expand COVID-19 reporting, and provide technical support for more than 65,000 users of NHSN. - Advanced Molecular Detection Initiative (\$175 million): Funding would ensure continued innovation in the detection and tracking of existing and emerging pathogens.
-Funding would also enable federal, state, and local public health laboratories to expand the use of pathogen genomics, sustain important partnerships with academic research institutions, and bolster training to ensure integration of genomics into infectious disease surveillance and response, including resistant pathogens. - Division of Global Health Protection (\$842.8 million): Full funding is needed to improve global capacity to identify and stop threats before they reach U.S. soil as well as address growing drug resistance in low-income countries.
+- Antibiotic Resistance Solutions Initiative: Robust funding for ARSI is needed to expand antibiotic stewardship across the continuum of care, double state and local grant awards, expand the AR Laboratory Network globally and domestically to strengthen the identification, tracking and containment of deadly pathogens, support AMR research and epicenters, and increase public and health care professional education and awareness.
+Congress's investments in the program are making a difference but additional resources are necessary to escalate the fight against AMR. - National Healthcare Safety Network: Full funding is needed to modernize and automate NHSN to alleviate reporting burden and speed access to actionable data.
+Funding would bolster data collection on antibiotic use and resistance in healthcare facilities, expand COVID-19 reporting, and provide technical support for more than 65,000 users of NHSN. - Advanced Molecular Detection Initiative: Funding would ensure continued innovation in the detection and tracking of existing and emerging pathogens.
+Funding would also enable federal, state, and local public health laboratories to expand the use of pathogen genomics, sustain important partnerships with academic research institutions, and bolster training to ensure integration of genomics into infectious disease surveillance and response, including resistant pathogens. - Division of Global Health Protection: Full funding is needed to improve global capacity to identify and stop threats before they reach U.S. soil as well as address growing drug resistance in low-income countries.
 Specifically, funding would enhance infectious disease surveillance, strengthen laboratory capacity, train health care workers and epidemiologists and support emergency operations centers.
 CDC experts provide technical assistance to 30 countries and work to detect resistant threats, prevent and contain resistant germs, and improve antibiotic use.

-Assistant Secretary for Preparedness and Response (ASPR)
+Administration for Strategic Preparedness and Response (ASPR)

-- Biomedical Advanced Research and Development Authority, Broad Spectrum Antimicrobials and CARB-X (\$330 million): The BARDA broad spectrum antimicrobials program and CARB-X leverage public/private partnerships to develop innovative products that prevent, detect, and treat resistant infections.
+- Biomedical Advanced Research and Development Authority, Broad Spectrum Antimicrobials and CARB-X: The BARDA broad spectrum antimicrobials program and CARB-X leverage public/private partnerships to develop innovative products that prevent, detect and treat resistant infections.
 These efforts have led to new FDA approved antibiotics.
-Despite this progress, the pipeline of new antibiotics in development is insufficient to meet patient needs, and full funding is needed to prevent a post-antibiotic era. - Project BioShield Special Reserve Fund, Broad Spectrum Antimicrobials (\$200 million): The Project BioShield SRF is positioned to support the response to public health threats, including AMR.
+Despite this progress, the pipeline of new antibiotics in development is insufficient to meet patient needs, and full funding is needed to prevent a post-antibiotic era. - Project BioShield Special Reserve Fund, Broad Spectrum Antimicrobials: The Project BioShield SRF is positioned to support the response to public health threats, including AMR.
 BARDA and NIAID efforts have been successful in helping companies bring new antibiotics to market, but those companies now struggle to stay in business and two filed for bankruptcy in 2019.
-In December 2019, with others on similar trajectories.
-SRF funds supported a contract for a company following approval of its antibiotic-a phase in which small biotechs that develop new antibiotics are particularly vulnerable.
-In October 2022, a second contract was awarded through Project BioShield to support the development and procurement of a novel antimicrobial product that addresses multi-drug resistant infections and supports national preparedness efforts.
-Full funding is needed to expand this approach to better support the antimicrobial market.
+In December 2019, SRF funds supported a contract for a company following approval of its antibiotic-a phase in which small biotechs that develop new antibiotics are particularly vulnerable.
+Full funding is needed to expand this approach to better support the antibiotics market.